ingeborgborhaug/sound-event-detection-aircrafts/README.md

 ```bash
 git clone https://github.com/aerosonicdb/AeroSonicDB-YPAD0523.git
 ```
-Convert the ground truth files to the correct format by editing the "gt_dir" variable to the file "sample_meta.csv".
-The variable is found on line 7 of sound-event-detection-aircrafts/dataset/AeroSonicDB/conversion.py.
+Convert the ground truth files to the correct format by editing the "gt_dir" variable to the directory of the file "sample_meta.csv".
+The variable "gt_dir" is found on line 7 of sound-event-detection-aircrafts/dataset/AeroSonicDB/conversion.py.
 Run the conversion:

 ```bash
 python -m dataset.AeroSonicDB.conversion
 ```

-To use the dataset in training, use the path to the converted gt-files, and the path to audio/
+To implement the dataset in training, set the variable 'data_pairs_train' and 'data_pairs_test' as described in the 'Training' section of this README to the path of the converted ground truth files 'sound-event-detection-aircrafts/dataset/AeroSonicDB/gt_train.csv', and the path of the downloaded audio folder 'AeroSonicDB-YPAD0523/data/audio/raw/1'.

 ### If use of other datasets follow these guidelines